RecursionSpace/docs/source/includes/_space.md

 ]
 ```

-Retrive information for all operators ("admins") for the selected space.
+Retrieve information for all operators ("admins") for the selected space.

 ### Returns